Logo preload

 Making safety easy

 In addition to using Fulcrum in the field, GeoForce also utilizes the platform for its safety processes.
 “Every month we have a different training topic.
 We created an app in Fulcrum where we put the training documents so the field team can access them as a reference file.
-We then have each worker sign off on the material, acknowledging their receipt and that they understand.
+Then we have each worker sign off on the material, acknowledging their receipt and that they understand.
 We also use Fulcrum for daily job briefings which is really helpful.
 It makes our safety manager happy too.”

 Supervising at a distance